 Was leadership in America put in place by God?

 The answer is yes.
-America was a new country with a new leadership structure and thus would have been put in place by God.
+America was a new country with a new leadership structure and thus meets the criteria.

 The colonies in America were founded by companies and backed by countries using military force.
 They were not securely held by any one country so there was no leadership in place over it.
 They were fought over for control by both local and foreign powers (including British authority).
 Consolidation of the colonies lead to a war between local allies and foreign powers.
 A new nation was formed that then was appointed a leader.